-When a formal complaint is received these are referred to Core Assets' complaints manager who will co-ordinate an independent investigation.
+When a formal complaint is received these are referred to Polaris Complaints Manager who will co-ordinate an independent investigation.
 Stage 2 investigations are usually completed within 20 working days of meeting the complainant (the complainant will be kept informed if the investigation is likely to exceed these timescales).
 The complaints manager will inform the complainant of the outcome of the investigation at stage 2 and their right of appeal.